-We suggest tweeking the contract to add a few paragraphs to meet your needs and any unique property conditions.
+We suggest customizing the contract to add a few paragraphs to meet your needs and any unique property conditions.
 You should use a contract to buy and a different contract to sell.
 Real estate purchase contracts are not one size fits all.

-you get your money back or the seller gets to keep the earnest money and there is no recourse back on you.
+you get your money back, or the seller gets to keep the earnest money, and there is no recourse back on you.

-However if you are selling the property you will want to use different wording.
+However, if you are selling the property, you will want to use different wording.

 The real estate purchase contract is not valid until earnest money exchanges hands.